-The dosage being based on the patient's actual weight.
-Ideal weight is used only if the patient is obese or if there has been a spurious weight gain due to oedema, ascites or other forms of abnormal fluid retention.
+Fluorouracil Injection may be administered by intravenous infusion or intravenous injection, the dosage being based on the patient's actual weight.
+Ideal weight is used only if the patient is obese or if there has been a spurious weight gain due to edema, ascites or other forms of abnormal fluid retention.
 Prior to treatment each patient is to be carefully evaluated in order to estimate the optimum initial dosage of fluorouracil.